Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Are there any links with industry and university?

-ESOL courses often help people in their employment, whether currently employed or in looking for a job.
-Students may be working in jobs and looking to improve their English skills to help them work more effectively.
-Alternatively, your employer may suggest this course to help you improve your communication, writing and/or reading of English.
+ESOL courses can help you in your career, whether you are currently employed or looking for a job.
+Taking an ESOL course will enhance your English skills to help you work more effectively.
+Alternatively, your employer may suggest this course to help you improve your communication, writing and/or reading in English.

 What support is available?

-We have a team of staff dedicated to providing learning support if required, as well as a Welfare Team that is on hand to offer guidance, support and help when needed.
+We have a team of staff dedicated to providing learning support if it is required and a welfare team that are on hand to offer guidance, support and help when needed.
 Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.

 Why should I choose to study the course at Warrington & Vale Royal College?

 The college has a great reputation for ESOL teaching, with experienced teaching staff, a great easy to access campus, and the opportunity to progress through the relevant levels of ESOL.
-We have a strong community where students are put first, and we strive to improve people’s lives every day.
+We have a strong community where students are put first, and we strive to improve our student’s lives every day.

 What are the entry requirements?

 There are no entry requirements for the course, but you will sit an initial assessment to help your tutor decide the right level of study for you.
-ESOL is open to anyone who wants to learn English but speaks another language as their main language.
-If you are a refugee and/or claiming asylum, you will need to provide evidence of this upon enrolment.
+ESOL is open to anyone who wants to learn English that speaks another language as their main language.

 What are my funding options?